From the World Heritage inscription:

 The slabs that Misra discovered show imprints of soft-bodied organisms.
 Many of these microorganisms resembled those that were discovered from late Precambrian sites.
 Many of these organisms, however, could not be found elsewhere.
 A common biota found in Mistaken Point is the presence of large frond-like and leafy forms.
 Some of these microorganisms where bush-like in appearance while others had stalks in them.
 In addition, there were also fossils that were large and lumpy with a disc shape.

 Mistaken Point quickly gained international fame thereafter its discovery.
 It is best known for its remarkable collection of well-preserved fossils.
 These fossils were preserved after they had been covered by layers of fine volcanic ash.
-Meanwhile, the volcanic ash was also responsible for accurate dating of these fossils.
+Meanwhile, the volcanic ash was also responsible for the accurate dating of these fossils.
 Archaeologists were able to date the fossils to 565 million years old.

 This UNESCO site is part of the Mistaken Point Ecological Reserve.
 Meanwhile, the nearby 5-kilometer coastline is also part of the ecological reserve.

 Since Mistaken Point was declared a UNESCO site in 2016, the number of tourist visits to the site grew by as much as 150%.
 Since then, the tourism level has been maintained.
-It is commonly visited by tourists who are interested for an adventurous hike.
+It is commonly visited by tourists who are interested in an adventurous hike.
 However, tourists are advised to pay full attention to signs in order to preserve the fossils in the area and prevent causing damage to them during the hike and exploration.
 Collecting fossils or other similar artifacts are not permitted by law.

 View the complete list of UNESCO World Heritage Sites in Canada.